aniket-969/TypingTextGenerator/README.md

-# TypeTextGenerator
+# TypeTextsGenerator

-Type Text Generator is an npm package designed to help developers generate random numbers,words,alphabets,special characters for various purposes.
+Type Texts Generator is an npm package designed to help developers generate random numbers,words,alphabets,special characters for various purposes.
 It provides a convenient set of functions to generate typing text with customizable options.

 ## Installation

 To install Typing Texts Generator, simply run:

-npm i typetextgenerator
+npm i typetextsgenerator

 ## Usage